 The darkness makes it easier to notice these things, which in turn makes it easier to practice developing your intuition.

-When it’s light outside, you still have access to this type of guidance, but in the light you will be distracted by external stimulus and it makes the more subtle bits of information more difficult to notice.
+When it’s light outside, you still have access to this type of guidance, but in the light, you may be distracted by external stimulus and it makes the more subtle bits of information more difficult to grasp.

 And have fun!
-This is a skill worth developing.
+This is a skill worth developing, even if you’re already a high level intuitive.